Skip to main content

 Sleep Although environmental factors affect sleep, there is evidence that sleep is genetically controlled.
 This is shown by sleep dis- orders that run in families and the heritability of sleep patterns.
 Histamine and several other neurotransmitters promote wake- fulness, while adenosine and GABA promote sleep.
 The neural control of sleep and arousal is discussed in conjunction with the reticular activating system in section 8.4.
 Two categories of sleep are recognized.
 Dreams—at least those that are vivid enough to recall upon waking—occur dur- ing rapid eye movement (REM) sleep.
 The name describes the characteristic eye movements that occur during this stage of sleep.
 The remainder of the time sleeping is spent in non-REM, or resting, sleep.
 These two stages of sleep can also be distin- guished by their EEG patterns.
 The EEG pattern during REM sleep consists of theta waves (5 to 8 cycles per second), although the EEG is often desynchronized as in...

-What types of medicines can treat heart failure?
+What is heart failure?